JasselD/JasselNotes/COMP607/Risk Management.md

 - Involves <mark style="background: #ABF7F7A6;">shifting the risk to a third party</mark>, such as <mark style="background: #ABF7F7A6;">purchasing insurance</mark>.
 Ellie transfers the risk of theft to an insurance company, while an organisation might use cybersecurity insurance to cover potential losses from attacks

 **Avoidance:
-- Recognising a risk and choosing not to engage in the activity.
+- <mark style="background: #ABF7F7A6;">Recognising a risk</mark> and <mark style="background: #ABF7F7A6;">choosing not to engage in the activity</mark>.
 For example, Ellie might avoid the risk of theft by deciding not to buy the scooter, and an organisation could avoid the risk of a bad investment by deciding not to build a new plant

 **Mitigation
-- Involves taking actions to reduce the severity of the risk.
-Ellie could mitigate the risk of her scooter being stolen by having yh
+- Involves <mark style="background: #ABF7F7A6;">taking actions to reduce the severity of the risk</mark>.
+Ellie could mitigate the risk of her scooter being stolen by having the hole in the fence repaired, while an organisation might mitigate security risks by installing a fence around its plant